 The goal of narrative report writing is to provide a precise, concise, and accurate description of particular events in sequential order.
 Those basics are so important that, without them, the writing lacks credibility and trust.
 When you utilize narrative report writing, you always strive to answer the five “W” questions: who, what, where, when, and why, along with evidence, when possible.
 You can even include these “W” sections on your paper.

 While you can make assumptions, such should always be based on documented facts.
-Avoid unproven assumptions.
+Avoid unproven assumptions when you write my research paper.
 Doing so also threatens your writing’s value.